-Don’t want cookie-cutter wedding celebration?
+Don’t want a cookie-cutter wedding?

-In 2020, I’ve been a Sunshine Coast marriage celebrant for 16 years and there’s not a lot that I haven’t seen or heard.
+In 2023, I’ve been a Sunshine Coast marriage celebrant for 18 years and there’s not a lot that I haven’t seen or heard.
 I’ve signed the paperwork on boats, planes, cruise ships, rocks, motorbikes and horses’ butts.
-I’ve played dress up and loved cosplay weddings, learned scenes from movies (Think: The “Mawwiage” scene from Princess Bride), obliged when a couple asked if we could stand waist deep in the ocean for their ceremony … overall, I’ve enjoyed a pretty amazing career of awesome weddings.
+I’ve played dress up and loved cosplay weddings, learned scenes from movies (Think: The “Mawwiage” scene from Princess Bride), obliged when a couple asked if we could stand waist deep in the ocean for their ceremony … so, overall, I’ve enjoyed a pretty amazing career of awesome weddings.

 Because I’m naturally creative, I’m always after new ways or ideas that will provide a point of difference for my couples.
-Many prefer the traditional stuff, but for those wanting something different, this blog shares some of these in the hope it will inspire you to think outside the box and really make your wedding your own.
+Many prefer the traditional stuff, but for those wanting something different, this blog shares some ideas in the hope it will inspire you to think outside the box and really make your wedding your own.

 2. Are you creatives?
 Have the guests paint your portrait

 Get your favourite picture of the two of you and print it out to a size where it’s easy to see.
 Divide it into equal sized squares down and across.
 Supply paints, brushes, water and aprons and allocate a square to each guest (or couple).
-Your new portrait can pride of place in your home and will be a wonderful memory of your special day.
+Your new portrait can take pride of place in your home and will be a wonderful memory of your special day.

-3. Get the groom to make an entrance!
+3. Get the groom to make an entrance

 4. Games at the reception